MasonInman29/Evaluation-of-note-taking-NLP/LLM/README.md

 ------------------------------------------------------------------------

-# What to Report

-For the LLM section of the final report:
+# The LLM section of the final report includes:

 -   Model used: LLaMA 3 8B Instruct
 -   Prompting methods: 0-shot, 1-shot
 -   Accuracy on train/dev
 -   Precision/Recall/F1
--   Analysis vs. BERT + rule-based
 -   Error patterns:
     -   paraphrasing
     -   notes using synonyms